 TO HEAR ALL THE DETAILS, LISTEN TO THE FULL PODCAST NOW…

-Want to learn more about franchise learning solutions?
-Read our post: Franchise Training Realities: Learning to Slice the Bloomin’ Onion.
+- Franchise Training Realities: Learning to Slice the Bloomin’ Onion.

-What does it take to deliver effective learning programs to a network of independent partners?
+Training plays a central role in the world’s most successful franchise organizations.
+But what does it take to deliver effective learning programs to a network of independent partners?

 Join John Leh, CEO and Lead Analyst at Talented Learning as he hosts a special panel discussion with franchise learning experts: